Triggering workflows

 • For the query to be valid, it must contain at least one:

-• Supported event
+• Supported event.

-• where statement in cases where the object can be filtered on
+• where statement in cases where the object can be filtered on.

-• list statement
+• list statement.

-• See the Supported Events section for a list of events that you can use and the Event Limitations section for more information about the supported query elements.
+• See the Supported Events section for a list of events that you can use and the Event Limitations section for more information about supported query elements.

 • Parameters: Use parameters to set the values when the workflow is triggered.
 Define the parameters in Designer or with a NEAL script.
 Refer to the Designer documentation for more information.